What is Occupational Therapy?

-Occupational therapy empowers individuals and families to build capacity and independence.
-This reduces the need to rely on others.
+Occupational therapy empowers people with low or no vision to increase independence and reduce the need to rely on others.
 Our Occupational Therapists (also known as OT’s) tailor support into personalised solutions that give you the knowledge, skills and confidence you need to live life to the full.
 Your life, your way.

 We will work with you to conduct an assessment to find out how you currently manage your day to day activities.
 The OT will help identify goals in the areas that are most important to you.
 They’ll suggest strategies and supports to help you with a new activity, or assist you to complete a task you may have done a thousand times before, but suggest a new way to do it.
 Supports are varied and can include:

-- Education on strategies and techniques to help adapt to changes in vision.
+- Education and advice on techniques to help adapt to changes in vision.
 For example, using other senses such as hearing and sense of touch.

-- Adapting the environment at home, school, or work to promote independence and best use any remaining vision.
+- Adapting your environment at home, school, or work to promote independence and best use any remaining vision.

-- Recommendations of small aids and equipment to help you complete activities of daily living safely and confidently.
+- Recommendations of small aids and equipment to help you live safely and confidently.

 - Advice, demonstrations, training and support for a range of specialist assistive technology.

 For children with low vision

-Children living with low or no vision may need support to build skills to help them become independent.
+Children living with low or no vision may need OT support to build skills to help them become independent.
 Our team of therapists can help your child to:

 - Discover suitable toys and games to encourage getting involved in play activities.